-Social science will play a crucial role in understanding the crisis of COVID-19.
+Social science plays a crucial role in understanding the crisis of COVID-19.

-At the Cornell Center for Social Sciences (CCSS) we believe that social science will play a crucial role in understanding the crisis of COVID-19 and future crises.
-Some critical topics already emerging are: child abuse and reporting under stay-at-home orders, responses to health/risk communication, risk during incarceration and early release, aging and social isolation, hospice design and technologies, policy/ethical issues around being tested (or possessing antibodies) versus not, global/climate impacts, economic effects, and the promise and peril of mobile data.
+At the Cornell Center for Social Sciences (CCSS) we believe that social science plays a crucial role in understanding the crisis of COVID-19 and future crises.
+Some emerging critical topics are: child abuse and reporting under stay-at-home orders, responses to health/risk communication, risk during incarceration and early release, aging and social isolation, hospice design and technologies, policy/ethical issues around being tested (or possessing antibodies) versus not, global/climate impacts, economic effects, and the promise and peril of mobile data.
 Of course, there are many more.

-We are proud to announce the following projects have been selected for rapid COVID-19 funding.
+During Spring 2020, 18 projects were selected for rapid COVID-19 funding.
 See additional details in the Chronicle.

 Decoding Tacit Knowledge in Apparel Product Development